Website Analytics

 When is a high Exit Rate a concern?

-A high exit rate is concerning if the page is not intended as the final step and you want visitors to continue exploring your site.
+A high exit rate can be concerning if the page is not intended as the final step and you want visitors to continue exploring your site.
 For example, there may be a problem if the primary purpose of a page is to get users to click on a major to learn more about it, yet most site visitors are leaving without clicking any links.
 An exit rate over 75% on this type of page should be investigated.

 When is a high Exit Rate ok?